Star Wars: Knights of the Old Republic #9

 - Haazen is pronounced “HAH-zen,” and someone in the design stage made the joke that his last name was “Daag.”
 Someone else read that, believed it for a moment, and wondered if we would get in trouble with the ice cream company.
 Relax – he’s not Haazen Daag, except in our imaginations!

-- I’m not going to get into who’s sitting where in the High Council.
-Sorry, but I’m not.
+- I decided after the release not to get into who’s sitting where in the High Council.
 Yes, as usual, we populated it with faces that fans may find familiar – but, as ever, with a few exceptions, if you didn’t hear the name in dialogue, I did not intend to provide the name in that issue.
 (I mean, we can hardly call the roll in a situation like that!)

 - I was very pleased that Brian could work in the late Padawans into the “courtroom” scene, as I’d hoped.
 Imagine a trial where the accused has to stand there staring at the hologram of the victims!